 There is no need to submit a petition for transfer credit in the case of the pre-approved courses.

 Summer Study Abroad

-If you plan to study abroad during the Summer, you should complete a Petition for Major/Minor Transfer Credit (TC07) and bring the completed form and appropriate syllabus to an appointment with Professor Burg prior to handing in the TC07 to Study Abroad.
+If you plan to study abroad during the Summer, you should complete a Petition for Major/Minor Transfer Credit (TC07) and bring the completed form and appropriate syllabus to an appointment with Professor Thaxton prior to handing in the TC07 to Study Abroad.

 The Institute for International Public Policy (IIPP) Fellowship Program provides underrepresented minority students with the education and training needed to successfully enter, advance and lead in international affairs careers.

 Boren Scholarships, The National Security Education Program (NSEP) Boren Scholarships provide unique funding opportunities for U.S. undergraduate students to add an important international and language component to their educations.

 Yes, as long as the chosen courses are sufficiently political as determined by the Politics department.
 With the approval of the Politics study abroad liaison, students may apply up to four semester courses towards the Politics major.
 Students who study abroad for one semester may apply up to two semester courses.

 It is possible to complete the sub-fields requirements while abroad: in political theory; American politics; comparative politics; and international politics.
 Students should work with the study abroad liaison to determine approval.